 Question: Can you describe some of the assumptions required for linear regression?

 Explanation: This technical question is asking for several items as part of your answer.
 Providing a list of items in an answer is a common practice during an interview.
-Make sure you organize your answer in a manner that is clear and that none of the items are repeated during your answer.
+Make sure you organize your answer in a clear manner without repeated items.

-Example: “There are several assumptions that are required for linear regression analysis.
+Example: “There are several assumptions required for linear regression analysis.
 These include:

 The data used in the sample is representative of the population